con2/harakka/docs/Email-integration.md

 - items successfully returned
 - Booking cancelled by admin mail
 - booking details successfully updated, new items pending
-- confirmation of email change (not sure if necessary)

 - booking cancelled by you mail